 - Copper or Coal Slag

-Organic materials can also be used for abrasive blasting, such as walnut shells, corn cobs, and apricot powder.
-Each material works best for specific situations, depending on the needs of the manufacturer.
+For health and safety reasons, suggested abrasive blasting alternative materials are typically organic.
+These materials include walnut shells, corn cobs, apricot powder, baking soda, and even ice.
+Each material works best for specific situations,depending on the needs of the manufacturer.
 Because abrasive blasting is so versatile and efficient, many industries use this process for multiple purposes.

 Some of the top industries that utilize abrasive blasting include: